 Chances are you know a man who refuses to see a doctor.
 Most men don’t make an appointment until they’re sick, often skipping preventive care.
 But the consequences of ignoring their health could be very harmful.

-Prostate cancer is the most common cancer in men, affecting one out of every six men, and is the second leading cause of cancer deaths in American men, according to the American Cancer Society.
+Prostate cancer is the most common cancer in men, affecting one out of every seven men, and is the second leading cause of cancer deaths in American men, according to the American Cancer Society.
 Prostate cancer is increasingly common as men age and is more often found in younger African Americans and in men with family history of prostate cancer.
 As a result, prostate cancer screening is especially important for men who have urinary symptoms, who are African American, or who have a family member with prostate cancer.

 When it comes to screening, just one blood draw takes care of many of your important screenings, including, the prostate-specific antigen (PSA) measurement which is a very sensitive screening tool to detect prostate cancer.
 Blood sugar and cholesterol can be checked with the same single tube of blood at the same time, too.
 A rectal exam at your checkup may also help identify prostate abnormalities.